 The Company has established procedures for the selection, appointment and rotation of its external auditor.
-The Board is responsible for the initial appointment of the external auditor and the appointment of a new external auditor when any vacancy arises, as recommended by the Board.
+The Board is responsible for the initial appointment of the external auditor and the appointment of a new external auditor when any vacancy arises, as recommended by the Audit Committee.
 Candidates for the position of external auditor must demonstrate complete independence from the Company through the engagement period.
 The Board may otherwise select an external auditor based on criteria relevant to the Company's business and circumstances.
-The performance of the external auditor is reviewed on an annual basis by the Board.
+The performance of the external auditor is reviewed on an annual basis by the Audit Committee and any recommendations are made to the Board.